 I’m not saying the Switch Witch should pay a visit to every family–or that everyone has to do the Switch Witch the same way.
 If your kids don’t want to give away some of their candy, don’t force the issue.
 It’s important to trust our kids–and for our kids to feel trusted.
 Otherwise, you may end up with a child who sneaks candy and other “forbidden” foods and feels shame that she wants it.
-(Consider these five unintended consequences of restricting Halloween candy.)

-But I think the Switch Witch has a life lesson to teach that a lot of grown-ups could use too: Eat what you love.
+I think the Switch Witch has a life lesson to teach that a lot of grown-ups could use too: Eat what you love.
 How often have you been handed a big piece of mediocre, store-bought birthday cake and just ate it because it was there?
 Or scarfed down a second slice of pizza even though it wasn’t very good?
 Putting a priority on foods we like–and not wasting time on what we don’t–is a skill we need in a world where food is everywhere.